xsscx/srd/dmg/README.md

 Example DMG's for multiple Toolchains and iOS Flavors...

-IF you need help.. start by Connecting with me on Twitter @h02332 https://twitter.com/h02332
+IF you need help.. start by Connecting with me on Twitter @h02332 https://twitter.com/h02332 and I'll get you on the Slack Channel.

-Then, you will Login to the Slack Channel and communicate outside the SRD Forum with the 2021 SRD Cohort that has opt-in to the Slack Channel.

 OR..
 Open an Issue ..
 Discussion..
 Contribute Code..
 Get in Touch! @h02332 on twitter
 -------------